1. User guide

 and heartbeat.action.query

-as above to avoid spikes
+as above to avoid

 option of the CREATE DATA SOURCE

-command is used to filter out the heartbeat
+to filter out the heartbeat table.

 In the source database: